SmartterHealth/Virtual-Rounding/README.md

 _Version: 0.3
 Updated 3/25/2020_
 _This solution is a work in progress.
-Please reach out to max.fritz@microsoft.com for assistince if needed._
+Please reach out to max.fritz@microsoft.com for assistance if needed._

 ## Overview